minimalistic nvim-dap-ui alternative

 to also hide the

-terminal window, if you prefer a tidy view.
+terminal window, if you'd rather have a tidy view.

 If you prefer using lua functions, I got you covered!
 The following provide the same functionality as above: